gesellkammer/csoundengine/docs/Introduction.rst

 The core of **csoundengine** is the :class:`~csoundengine.engine.Engine` class, which wraps a csound process and allows transparent control over all parameters, while providing sane defaults adapted to the running system.
-It uses the csound API to communicate with a running csound instance.
-All audio processing is run in a separate thread with realtime priority to avoid dropouts.
+It uses the csound API to communicate with csound.
+All audio processing is run in a thread with realtime priority to avoid dropouts.

 A csound process is launched by creating a new Engine.
 If not given any options, the current system is queried regarding number of channels, samplerate or buffer size,